westonganger/rearmed-rb/README.md

 Post.find_or_create(name: 'foo', content: 'bar') # use this instead of the super confusing first_or_create method Post.find_or_create!(name: 'foo', content: 'bar')

+Post.find_duplicates # return active record relation of all records that have duplicates.
+By default it skips the primary_key, created_at, updated_at, & deleted_at columns
+Post.find_duplicates(:name) # find duplicates based on the name attribute Post.find_duplicates(:name, :category) # find duplicates based on the name & category attribute Post.find_duplicates(self.column_names.reject{|x| ['id','created_at','updated_at','deleted_at'].include?(x)})

+# It also can delete duplicates.
+Valid values for keep are :first & :last.
+Valid values for delete_method are :destroy & :delete. soft_delete is only used if you are using acts_as_paranoid on your model.
+Post.find_duplicates(:name, :category, delete: true) Post.find_duplicates(:name, :category, delete: {keep: :first, delete_method: :destroy, soft_delete: true}) # these are the default settings for delete: true

 Post.reset_table # delete all records from table and reset autoincrement column (id), works with mysql/mariadb/postgresql/sqlite
 # or with options
 Post.reset_table(delete_method: :destroy) # to ensure all callbacks are fired